revolist/revogrid-docs/compare/handsontable-alternative.md

 ### Does RevoGrid Pro include Gantt?

 Yes.
-RevoGrid Pro includes Gantt & Scheduling / Gantt Chart.
-The reviewed pricing feature table marks Gantt & Scheduling as Beta, so validate production readiness for your use case during trial.
+RevoGrid Pro includes Gantt Charts.
+Validate production readiness for your use case during the trial.

 ### Does Handsontable include Pivot or Gantt?